Ancient History is taught by the Department of Classics and Ancient History within the School of Philosophical and

 Senior-intermediate (2000 level) units introduce a series of topics that are more closely focused in area and usually entail a particular disciplinary approach.
 In any year, you can choose to specialise in a field (ancient Greece or Rome), a discipline (eg history or literary criticism) or a chronological period.
 Some units invite thematic comparison between cultures and periods, others require you to consider the impact of the ancient world on subsequent historical situations.
 All senior-intermediate Ancient History units require you to consider issues in their historical context and how that context might have changed over time.
 Some units are highly appropriate for those intending to teach Ancient History to HSC level.

 At 2000 level students can follow chronological pathways which provide the grand narrative of Classical History; they can pursue an interest in ancient literature through genre models; or they can study the interplay between the past and the present through units that look at the reception of the classical world.

 Senior-advanced (3000 level) units entail a close study of either the idea and discipline of history or a seminal period or theme in Ancient History.
 They will require you to think independently about a set topic and to explore the problems and issues it raises.

 Qualifying for honours

 If you are considering an honours year in Ancient History, it is best to seek early advice on all the pathways open to you and the skills you will need to do your best.
-Our formal prerequisites are a major in Ancient History with an average of 70 percent or above in 36 senior credit points of Ancient History including ANHS3635 (or equivalent) and 12 credit points (or equivalent) of Ancient Greek or Latin.
+Our formal prerequisites are a major in Ancient History with an average of 70 percent or above including ANHS3635 (or equivalent) and an additional 12 credit points (or equivalent) of Ancient Greek or Latin.